NaziaToma/Meal-and-Grocery-Planner-Agent/README.md

 # Efficient Meal & Grocery Planner Agent

 This project features a **multi-agent orchestration system** that coordinates specialized AI agents to automate meal planning and grocery budgeting.
-The main orchestrator agent manages the overall workflow, delegating tasks to dedicated sub-agents—one focused on generating efficient meal plans and another responsible for fetching real-time grocery prices.
+The main orchestrator agent manages the overall workflow, delegating tasks to dedicated sub-agents, one focused on generating efficient meal plans and another responsible for fetching real-time grocery prices.
 This modular agent-based approach makes the system flexible, extensible, and easy to debug or enhance with additional tools and agents in the future.

 ## Motivation